LSU QB Joe Burrow wins Heisman Trophy in landslide vote

-The quarterback won the Heisman on Saturday night in a record-breaking landslide, becoming the first LSU player to bring college football’s most prestigious award back to Baton Rouge in 60 years.
+The quarterback won the Heisman on Saturday night in a record-breaking landslide,becoming the first LSU player to bring college football’s most prestigious award back to Baton Rouge, Louisiana, in 60 years.

 Burrow received 2,608 points and 841 first-place votes, a record 90.7% of all the first-place votes available.
 Burrow also set a record for percentage of points available received with 93.8, breaking the mark of 91.6% set by Troy Smith of Ohio State in 2006.
 Burrow was named on 95.5% of all ballots, breaking the record of 95.2% set by Oregon’s Marcus Mariota in 2014.